kahlil/grunt-compass/README.md

     images: '/path/to/images',
     relativeassets: true
     ```

-13. You can run compass with bundle exec if you need to as well:
+13. You can set a font path for use in the Compass `font-url` path:

     ```javascript
+    fonts: '/path/to/fonts',
+    ```

+14. You can run compass with bundle exec if you need to as well:

+    ```javascript
     bundleExec: true
     ```

-14. If you have a Compass configuration file, you can use it instead of or in addition to the options in your gruntfile:
+15. If you have a Compass configuration file, you can use it instead of or in addition to the options in your gruntfile:

     ```javascript
     config: '/path/to/config'